-As per your request, I performed 2 consecutive weekly surveys for Western Snowy Plover (Charadrius nivosus nivosus) at the three sites, known as 'Upper Truck Shop', 'Dinner' and 'Three-Mile Bridge' gravel bars, along the Eel River just upstream from the town of Scotia.
-Surveys were performed August 24th and 30th, 2016.
+Per your request, I performed 2 consecutive weekly surveys for Western Snowy Plover (Charadrius nivosus nivosus) at the three sites, known as 'Upper Truck Shop', 'Dinner' and 'Elinor' gravel bars, along the Eel River just upstream from the town of Scotia.
+Surveys were performed on August 22nd and 29th, 2019.